aviat/aviat.github.io/_portfolio/onboarding-developers-setting-them-up-for-success.md

 duration: ""
 ---

-Talk at The Family (Paris) where J.-B. Aviat (CTO, Sqreen) shares best practices for onboarding new developers.
+Talk at The Family (Paris) where Jb Aviat (CTO, Sqreen) shares best practices for onboarding new developers.
 Emphasizes avoiding burnout and setting up devs for success .